What are sexually transmitted diseases and infections?

 You can’t.
 Although some STD/STIs cause observable symptoms in some affected people, many people with STD/STIs show no symptoms at all.
 Before you engage in sexual activity with someone, ask them to get tested by a doctor so can both be as safe as possible.

 Family planning clinics offer reduced or no-cost STD/STI testing.
 Your county health department is also an excellent resource for finding affordable STD/STI testing.

 If I get an STD/STI test, will my parents find out?

 All state give minors some control over keeping their sexual health confidential, but the extent varies from state to state.
 Some states allow minors to confidentially access testing for all STD/STIs except for HIV, and some leave confidentiality completely up to discretion of the minor’s physician.
 Many offer access to confidential sexual health screening, while others restrict it by age.

 How do I avoid getting an STD/STI?

-The only 100 percent effective way to protect yourself against an STD/STI is to practice abstinence and delay sexual activity.
-However, if you do engage in sexual activity, it is important to use a condom or dental dam during each sexual act, as they can both provide protection against certain STD/STIs.
+The only 100% effective way to protect yourself against a STD/STI is to not have sex.
+However, if you do engage in sexual activity, it is important to use a condom or dental dam during sex, as they can both provide protection against certain STDs/STIs.